 Pinpointing who’s talking becomes the next big task in creating a legal transcript.
 Each voice needs a clear tag—full name and job title in bold, all-caps.
 “THE COURT” or “DEFENSE COUNSEL” helps readers track who says what.

 When there’s a crowd of similar roles, like several jurors, numbers become very useful: “JUROR 1,” “JUROR 2,” and so on.
-These correct labels would allow readers to follow the back-and-forth without scratching their heads.
+Appropriate labels of the speaker would guide readers to follow who said what.

 4. Transcribe Verbatim